MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Take a minute to review the Secret scanning alerts page.

-    You should see eight alerts with the "Open" status.
-The following alerts should be included in the list:
+    You should see a list that includes the following five alerts:

     - ✓ Stripe API Key - PaymentService.cs.
     - ✓ Square Access Token - PaymentService.cs.